 Even though he knows CPR, he didn’t perform it, court papers say.
-Instead, Wells checked her pulse and took off when he realized she was dead, according to court papers summarizing Wells’ statements.
+Instead, Wells checked her pulse and took off when he realized she was dead.

-The New York Post reported that the young woman was pregnant at the time of the murder but New York Daily News reports that the cousin of the victim informed them that Wells was recently pregnant, but suffered a miscarriage.
-The cousin said that Wells was eight months pregnant when she lost her baby last month after a domestic quarrel.
+The New York Post reported that the young woman was pregnant at the time of the murder, but New York Daily News reports that the cousin of the victim informed them that Wells had suffered a miscarriage.
+The cousin said that Wells was eight months pregnant when she lost her baby after a domestic quarrel.

-“She wasn’t pregnant she already had two miscarriages.
-She had a miscarriage in August and he got her pregnant in September by November she had another miscarriage.
-I don’t want to get to personal about it but he’s an animal,” said Rivera.
+“She wasn’t pregnant.
+She already had two miscarriages.
+She had a miscarriage in August and he got her pregnant in September.
+By November, she had another miscarriage.
+I don’t want to get too personal about it, but he’s an animal,” said Rivera.

 Mishandling of 9-1-1 call

-According to the New York Post, The officers Wing Hong Lau and Wael Jaber had been assigned to touch base with Tonie Wells, who called the police and told them that she was scared of her husband.
+According to the New York Post, the officers Wing Hong Lau and Wael Jaber had been assigned to touch base with the victim, who called the police and told them that she was scared of her husband.

 Originally it was reported that her sister called but Rivera confirmed that Tonie was in fact the caller.

 Dispatched officers drove to Wells’ home in Crown Heights, but never got out of their car to actually check on her welfare, law enforcement sources said.